Rotoscoping is the process of drawing animation over live-action film.

 More recently, computer technology has created new life for rotoscoping as a medium, allowing for much greater detail and smoother movement.
 Fully computer-generated characters are Serkis Folk, much like fully animated characters give it the Roger Rabbit Effect.

-However, rotoscoping has gotten a bad reputation among the animation community, including men such as Richard Williams, Milt Kahl and John Kricfalusi, being percieved as a lifeless, poor substitute for character animation.
-Even Ralph Bakshi, a frequent user of it in his feature films, admits that he loathed using it and that it was only used due to his low budgets.
+However, rotoscoping has a bad reputation among the animation community, including men such as Richard Williams, Milt Kahl, Shamus Culhane and John Kricfalusi, being percieved as a lifeless, poor substitute for character animation.
+Even Ralph Bakshi, a frequent user of it in his feature films, admits that he loathed using it and that it was only used due to his low budgets and inexperienced younger artists.
 In fact, Max Fleischer himself came to realize the limitations of the very device he created early on, opting for more creative use of character animation instead (although he didmakesomeexceptions).

 Compare Motion Capture, which is how computers do it these days.